-In order to compare the regional distribution of earned income and transfers we relate both to inhabitants.
+In order to compare the regional distribution of earned income and transfers we relate both to the number of inhabitants in the particular region.
 The mean wages per inhabitant include the sum of all wages earned by employees, self-employed people and civil servants.
-Regarding the total earned income distribution in Table 3, income inequalities are stronger in western Germany, especially at the bottom of the distribution.
+Regarding the total earned income distribution in Table 5, income inequalities are stronger in western Germany, especially at the bottom of the distribution.
 Also, there is only a slight domination of between-group inequalities.